Building partnerships with our insurance providers

 - You will pay the lowest possible deductibles.

 - You will have access, at the lowest possible costs, to all Community Hospital-based doctors for whom the hospital bills — for example, radiologists, radiation oncologists, pathologists, and Emergency department physicians, among others.

-Our agreement with Blue Shield — effective Jan.
-1, 2011 — now includes the hospital-based doctors for whom Community Hospital bills — for example, the specialties of radiology, radiation oncology, pathology, psychiatry, and emergency medicine, among others.
-All will be considered in-network providers on all Blue Shield plans.
+Our agreement with Blue Shield (effective Jan.
+1, 2011) includes the hospital-based doctors for whom Community Hospital bills — for example, the specialties of radiology, radiation oncology, pathology, psychiatry, and emergency medicine, among others.
+All are considered in-network providers on all Blue Shield plans.
 That means lower out-of-pocket costs for our patients for these doctors' services.